sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/index.md

 Source code for Cody Gateway is in [`sourcegraph/sourcegraph/enterprise/cmd/cody-gateway`](https://github.com/sourcegraph/sourcegraph/tree/main/enterprise/cmd/cody-gateway).
 The image gets built the same as any other Sourcegraph service, i.e. with `insiders` and the standard `main`-branch tags.

+For local development, refer to [How to set up Cody Gateway locally](https://docs.sourcegraph.com/dev/how-to/cody_gateway).

 ## Operation